-Some impairment must be present by 12 years of age, and 60% to 70% of patients have persistent functional impairment into adulthood.
+Several inattentive or hyperactive/impulsive symptoms must be present prior to 12 years of age, and 60% to 70% of patients have persistent functional impairment into adulthood.

 Diagnosed by clinical history, which should include information from multiple sources, including parents, carers, and teachers.

 Mainstay of treatment is stimulant medication, which can be effective in 85% of patients; non-stimulants are less often effective, but may have other advantages in terms of duration of action or in particular populations.

 Stimulant medications have been associated with cardiovascular side effects.
 These should be monitored in children with heart conditions.

 ADHD is a neuro-developmental disorder characterised by inattention, hyperactivity, and impulsivity.
 It has a chronic course with symptoms that begin in early childhood but often persist into adult life.
-A key element of the definition is functional impairment across two or more domains, most often in school and at home.
+A key element of the definition is that symptoms manifest in two or more settings, for example in home and school, or home and work.
 As a result, ADHD can limit academic, interpersonal, and occupational success and can also lead to greater risk-taking and accidents.
 In addition, patients with ADHD are more likely to have co-existing psychiatric disorders such as oppositional defiant disorder (ODD), conduct disorder, substance abuse, and possibly mood and anxiety disorders, such as depression and mania.